 Advanced Art is a course where the instructor assists students in setting personal goals that will emphasize the development of their individual talent.
-Students have the opportunity to work in a wide variety of media that best demonstrate their own personal skills and create a final exhibit of their work.
+Students will work in a wide variety of media that best demonstrate their own personal skills and create a final exhibit of their work.
 Students are expected to purchase additional supplies for more complex projects.